max01110/SumItUp/README.md

 # SumItUp
 SumItUp!
 An online game to test your memory skills!
-Should be available to play here: https://sumitup.tk/
+1st Place Game Making Contest Should be available to play here: https://sumitup.tk/

 **Won firt place for Innovation at DPCDSB Game Making Contest 2020 (2nd Year in a row)**